CptESmith/Multimedia-Internet-part-2/README.md

 Some info for Multimedia Internet part 2 exam:

-The exam is gonna be 12 open questions with the same weight to do in 1 hour, so it 5 minute per question.
+The exam is gonna be 12 open questions with the same weight to do in 1 hour, so you have 5 minute per question.

 No notes allowed.